apache/skywalking-go/docs/en/agent/performance-tests.md

 ## Test Environment

-A total of 4 GCP machines are launched, all instances are 4C8G.
+A total of 4 GCP machines are launched, all instances are running on tbe 4C8G VM.

-1. **pressure**: Used for deploying traffic to the consumer machine.
+1. **traffic generator**: Used for deploying traffic to the consumer machine.
 2. **consumer**: Used for deploying the consumer service.
 3. **provider**: Used for deploying the provider service.
 4. **skywalking**: Used for deploying the SkyWalking backend cluster, providing a standalone OAP node (in-memory H2 storage) and a UI interface.